 Whether you’re scheduling a breast cancer screening, seeking advice on cancer prevention or living with a cancer diagnosis, the Center for Breast Health offers complete services for breast health at one convenient location.

-Janet Kramer-Mai, RN, OCN, CBPN-IC, is a Breast Cancer Navigator and Erlanger Center for Breast Health Manager at Erlanger East Hospital.
-For more information or to make an appointment with one of our specialists, call 423-778-2564 or visit www.erlanger.org/breasthealth.
+Janet Kramer-Mai, RN, OCN, CBPN-IC, is a Breast Cancer Navigator and Manager of the Erlanger Center for Breast Health at Erlanger East Hospital.
+Call 423-778-MAMO (6266) to schedule your mammogram or learn more at the Center for Breast Health.